 Our guide, Morgan Gates, was incredibly knowledgeable and full of zeal for the park and its history.
-Due to Covid, Morgan drove in his own vehicle and communicated with us via cellphone.

 He shared interesting facts, fun stories and is such an engaging story teller that you won’t regret taking a guided tour with him.